chrishrtmn/dev-environment/README.md

 This document is my way of setting up a modern development environment on a Mac that caters to Drupal with some Node thrown in the pot.
 Mix these all together and "baby, you got a stew going!"

+echo $PATH
+which php
+which node
+which git

 #### Start with Homebrew
 http://brew.sh/